-The Cape Eland is Africa's largest antelope.
-He can weigh-in at over 2000 pounds.
-The largest of the spiral horned antelope, this ox like bovid develops the thick neck, hump, and dewlap characteristic of the Brahma bull.
-Color is grayish-brown with older males developing a bluish-grey around the neck.
+The Cape eland is southern Africa's largest antelope.
+He can weigh in at over 2 000 pounds.
+The largest of the spiral-horned antelope, this ox-like bovid develops the thick neck, hump, and dewlap characteristics of the Brahma bull.
+Color is grayish-brown with older males developing a bluish-gray around the neck.
 Some specimens exhibit faint, vertical stripes down the flanks.
-Both bulls & cows carry horns, the bull’s horn’s being noticeably shorter but heavier.
+Both bulls and cows carry horns, the bull’s horns being noticeably shorter but heavier.
 Hunting eland can be a challenge, as he tends to be a bit nervous, taking flight at the first sign of danger.
-The Eland tends to be found in herds of 8 to 12 animals however; very large herds are not uncommon.
-He prefers the open woodlands and the scrubby flat veld where is grazes during the day.
+The eland is typically found in herds of 8 to 12 animals however, very large herds are not uncommon.
+He prefers the open woodlands and the scrubby flat veld where he grazes during the day.

-For his size, he is a remarkable jumper; easily clearing obstacles in excess of 6 or 7 feet.
-Hunting Eland with the right rifle is of paramount concern.
-While many are taken with lesser rifles, the .375 would not be considered over-kill!
-The well-placed shot is always of concern, but a few inches left or right with a lesser caliber may make for a long day of tracking or even the loss of a wounded animal.
+For his size, he is a remarkable jumper, easily clearing obstacles in excess of 6 or 7 feet.
+Hunting eland with the right rifle is of paramount concern.
+While many are taken with lesser rifles, the .375 would not be considered overkill!
+The well-placed shot is always of concern - a few inches to the left or right with a lesser caliber may make for a long day of tracking or even the loss of a wounded animal.

-Hunting Eland is best done with a quick pointing double rifle if you have one available.
-The 9.3 X 74R is an excellent choice as is the afore-mentioned .375 H&H with 286 grain or 300 grain bullets; consider using solids for back-up shots, as this big guy will not go down easy.
-Hunting eland, the easy way is by chance encounter while hunting other game; hunting Eland trophy bulls can be extremely challenging, as they are difficult to approach to within shooting range.
-You will probably have to walk and stalk for some distance; most will be taken at relatively close range in heavy cover.
+Hunting eland is best done with a quick pointing double rifle, if you have one available.
+The 9.3 X 74R is an excellent choice, as is the afore-mentioned .375 H&H with 286 grain or 300 grain bullets.
+Consider using solids for back-up shots, as this big guy will not go down easy.
+The easiest way to hunt eland is by chance encounter while hunting other game.
+Hunting eland trophy bulls can be extremely challenging, as they are difficult to approach to within shooting range.
+You will probably have to walk and stalk for some distance.
+Most specimens will be taken at relatively close range in heavy cover.